-&lt;sup>2 Adkins, D. (2021) Declaration, U.S. District Court, Eastern District of Arkansas, Case No.: 4:21CV450-JM, p.
+2 Adkins, D. (2021) Declaration, U.S. District Court, Eastern District of Arkansas, Case No.: 4:21CV450-JM, p.
 4.

-10. Since pubertal blockers are already permitted and prescribed for the treatment of precocious puberty in one's natal sex, the plaintiffs' witnesses frame Arkansas's law as discrimination regarding who can access such treatments.
+- 8. I make no claims here about the most prudent course of treatment for a particular patient.
+Instead, as a sociologist, my claims highlight the unscientific processes by which "gender affirming" treatment has come to appear not simply as the dominant approach but increasingly the only permitted approach.
+This has happened amid a surge in cases of gender dysphoria and transgender identity that emerged suddenly, was unanticipated, and remains demonstrably undertheorized.3 In other words, scholars have been insufficiently curious about these recent developments and appear instead to be more interested in connecting research strategies and conclusions to fit affirmative care prescriptions.
+This is the "elephant in the room" that ought to give pause to practitioners and their professional societies.
+Instead, many have pressed ahead without sufficient interest in understanding why the current realities have come to be. - 9.
+Since pubertal blockers are already permitted and prescribed for the treatment of precocious puberty in one's natal sex, the plaintiffs' witnesses frame Arkansas's law as discrimination regarding who can access such treatments.
 But the issues at stake are even more fundamental than a question of fairness.
-Those fundamental issues include: First, has affirmative care been-and is it now-demonstrably and consistently helpful to minors, in terms of enhanced long-term psychological and physical health?
-Second, ought minors be permitted to make such consequential, life-altering decisions?

-11. Lurking in the background are other inexplicable patterns besides a rapid surge in gender dysphoria.
+Those fundamental issues include: First, is affirmative care demonstrably and consistently helpful to minors, in terms of enhanced, long-term psychological and physical health?
+Second, ought minors be permitted to make such consequential, life-altering decisions? - 10.
+Lurking in the background are other inexplicable patterns besides a rapid surge in gender dysphoria.
 Twenty years ago, far more natal males than females exhibited gender dys-

-&lt;sup>3 Bernadette Wren, who was a senior clinician at the UK Tavistock gender clinic until her retirement, described the situation this way: "There are morally complex, there are clinically complex, there are politically complex issues that we are grappling with and there aren't any easy answers.
+3 Bernadette Wren, who was until her retirement a senior clinician at the UK Tavistock gender clinic, described the situation this way: "There are morally complex, there are clinically complex, there are politically complex issues that we are grappling with and there aren't any easy answers.
 One of the things about the gender field is you can't plausibly develop a foundational theory of gender identity in which to ground the work."
 See Gossling, G. (2020).
 Bernadette Wren: On change.
 In mind. https://100years.tavistockandportman.nhs.uk/bernadette-wren-on-change phoria.
 Ten years ago, comparable numbers of natal males and females sought help for it.
-Today, the sex ratio has reversed: for every one natal male seeking help, approximately three natal females do.
+To-day, the sex ratio has reversed: for every one natal male seeking help, approximately three natal females do.
 Why?
-And why aren't certain researchers more interested in understanding this than in shuttling patients (regardless of their natal sex) toward "affirmative" care?
+And why aren't researchers more interested in understanding this than they are in shuttling patients (regardless of their natal sex) toward "affirmative" care?